ThisNotAlfred/Rhombus/README.md

 ## registers

-> purposes are just convention and are not enforced.
+> purposes are just convention and are not enforced. but be wary of overwriting the `instruction pointer` or `i0`

 | register | purpose |
 | -------- | ------- |